 President Donald Trump on Wednesday threatened to end the ceasefire with Iran and take Kharg Island after Iran launched strikes in the Strait of Hormuz on Tuesday, setting off a series of back-and-forth attacks.

-Trump said the U.S. would prepare for a second night of strikes against Iran after attacks were made on U.S. military sites in the area, The Associated Press reported.
+Trump said the U.S. would prepare for a second night of strikes against Iran after attacks were made on U.S. military sites in the area.

-Trump said the strikes may target Iranian electric and desalinization plants.
+Earlier, Trump said the U.S. may target Iranian electric and desalinization plants.

 “We may take over Kharg Island.
 There’s not a thing they could do about it,” he said.

-Trump’s remarks come as he attends meetings with world leaders at the NATO summit in Turkey.
+Trump’s remarks came as he attended meetings with world leaders at the NATO summit in Turkey.

-During a meeting Wednesday with NATO Secretary-General Mark Rutte, Trump said the U.S. struck Iran “very powerfully last night.”
+During a meeting Wednesday with NATO Secretary-General Mark Rutte, Trump said the U.S. struck Iran “very powerfully” on Tuesday night.

 U.S. President Donald Trump and NATO Secretary General Mark Rutte attend the plenary session at the NATO summit in Ankara, Turkey, Wednesday, July 8, 2026. | Alex Brandon, Associated Press

-“There’s something wrong with them,” he said, calling Iranian leadership “dirty players,” “scum” and “evil people.”
+“There’s something wrong with them,” he said, calling Iranian leadership “dirty players,” and “evil people.”

 He was asked the status of the ceasefire with Iran, replying that he believes it’s over.